-Under the No-Action Alternative, the project benefits of alleviating local traffic congestion, enhancing regional connectivity, and providing the economic benefits of an improved transportation infrastructure would not be realized.
-Other beneficial consequences of the North County Corridor State Route 108 East Route Adoption, which is intended to facilitate collaborative analysis and planning among the affected jurisdictions to identify and secure the best route alignment for the future State Route 108 East, would also not be realized under the No-Action Alternative.
+Under the "No Action" alternative the impacts of the two Action alternatives would be avoided.
+Under this alternative the project benefits: alleviating local traffic congestion; enhancing regional connectivity; and the economic benefits of an improved transportation infrastructure needed to attract job-generating land uses, would not be realized.
+Other beneficial consequences of the NCC-SR 108 East Route Adoption, which is intended to facilitate collaborative analysis and planning among the affected jurisdictions to identify and secure the best route alignment for the future SR 108 East, would also not be realized under the "No Action" alternative.